larsbuntemeyer/notebooks/README.md

 These notebooks contain some prototype code for working with large CMIP or CORDEX datasets.
 Most notebooks are not documented very well but are used only to try out some coding concepts.

-* `CMIP6-access-dkrz.ipynb`: data access and processing of CMIP6 data at DKRZ.
+* `CMIP6-access-dkrz.ipynb`: data access and processing of CMIP6 data at DKRZ using `intake-esm` with `xarray` and `dask`.
-* `esgf.ipynb`: access of cordex and cmip data via opendap protocol.
+* `esgf.ipynb`: access of cordex and cmip data from the ESGF via opendap protocol.
-* `shapefiles.ipynb`: masking cordex data by countries based on shapefiles.
+* `shapefiles.ipynb`: masking of cordex data by countries based on shapefiles.
-* `climdex-catalog.ipynb`: plot climate indices from CMIP5 models.
+* `climdex-catalog.ipynb`: plot climate indices from CMIP5 models at the DKRZ data pool.

 ## requirements